drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * To create and save an object in a single step, use the create() method e.g.
         List.objects.create()

+* Djano Pattern
+    - Use the same view to process POST requests as to render the form they came from

+     - e.g. _Current situation is that we have one view and URL for displaying a list and one view and URL for processing additions to that list.
+Combine those into one_

 # System Adminstration Facts
 ----------------------------